DimensionDev/MaskWalletCore/README.md

 ### For iOS

-1. Execute `cargo-lipo --release` in the `target-mobile` directory.
+1. Execute `cargo lipo --release` in the `target-mobile` directory.
 2. Execute `cbindgen src/lib.rs -l c > rust.h` in the `target-mobile` directory
 3. Add the generated `rust.h` and `libmask_wallet_core_mobile.a` to your iOS project.